uhm-coe/authorizer/readme.txt

 == Changelog ==

+= 2.8.5 =
+* Update phpCAS library from 1.3.5 to 1.3.6.
+PHP 7.2 users running CAS are now fully supported.
+Props @julienlusson for the pull request!

 = 2.8.4 =
 * Fix when inviting existing users to a blog in multisite and setting a role with a display name that doesn't match the role name.
 Props @julienlusson for finding the bug!